GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/multiplayer-rules.md

 ## E. Initiative
 - If an eliminated player controlled the initiative counter, return it to the center.
+- The next player clockwise from the eliminated player gains control of the initiative counter.

 ## F. Additional Rules
 - Players may freely discuss the game, but deals are not binding.